sea-lab-wm/AstroBR-Bug-Reproduction-Steps-Assessment/quality_assessment/readme.md

-This folder contains dataset for this paper.
+This folder contains quality assessment code for this paper.